 In the early afternoon of February 20, a few miles west of Sanderson, the advance elements of the Union cavalry began skirmishing with a few southern horsemen that appeared to their front.
 This skirmishing was maintained for several miles, with the Federals driving the Confederates westward towards the railroad station at Olustee, about ten miles east of Lake City.
 Southern resistance intensified as the Federals neared Olustee.

-In the days since the February 11 skirmish at Lake City, General Finegan had moved his force to Olustee Station, located about ten miles east of Lake City There the Confederates found one of the few defensible locations in the area where the railroad passed through a narrow corridor for dry ground that was bordered by impassable swamps and bays to the south and a large body of water known as Ocean Pond to the north.
+In the days since the February 11th skirmish at Lake City, General Finegan had moved his force to Olustee Station, located about ten miles east of Lake City There the Confederates found one of the few defensible locations in the area, where the railroad passed through a narrow corridor of dry ground bordered by impassable swamps and bays to the south and a large body of water known as Ocean Pond to the north.
 The Southerners built strong earthworks and awaited the Federal advance.
-When Finegan learned of the enemy's approach on February 20, he ordered his cavalry forward to skirmish with the Federals and to drive them towards his main line.
+When Finegan learned of the enemy's approach on February 20th, he ordered his cavalry forward to skirmish with the Federals and to lure them towards his main line.
 Unfortunately for Finegan, the fighting east of his main line intensified, forcing him to send out additional troops to help those already deployed.
 A major engagement soon developed about two miles in front of the Confederate line.

 As the skirmishing intensified, both Finegan and Seymour fed additional troops into the battle.
 Finegan advanced first the 64th Georgia and part of the 32nd Georgia, followed by the 6th, 19th and 28th Georgia Regiments, and Gamble's Florida Artillery.
 General Colquitt commanded the detached units, while Finegan remained behind with the main body.
-General Seymour brought forward the 7th Connecticut, followed by the remainder of Hawley's Brigade, the 7th New Hampshire and the 8th United States.
-By midafternoon the skirmishing has escalated into a major battle.
+General Seymour brought forward the 7th Connecticut, followed by the remainder of Hawley's Brigade, the 7th New Hampshire and the 8th United States Colored Troops.
+By midafternoon, the skirmishing has escalated into a major battle.

 The battle threatened to turn rapidly into a rout for the Federals.
 While Colonel Hawley was positioning the 7th New Hampshire, a wrong command was given and the unit fell into confusion.
 The 7th soon collapsed, with some men running to the rear and others milling about in a disorganized mob.